aranyasinha/monsters/contrib.md

 #include <SDL2/SDL.h>

 // finally, monsters includes
+#include "include/battle.h"
 #include "include/monster.h"
-#include "include/battle.h"

 // each major module is separated
 #include "include/game.h"

     namespace Example {

   // Namespace contents are not indented

   // Declare globals at the top
-int g_foo{}; // {} can be used to initialize types as 0, false, or nullptr char* g_some_pointer{}; // Pointer * and reference & stick to the type name, and make sure to initialize as nullptr!
+  int g_foo{}; // {} can be used to initialize types as 0, false, or nullptr char *g_some_pointer{}; // Pointer * and reference & stick to the type name,
+                          // and make sure to initialize as nullptr!

   /// A colorful enum.
   enum SomeEnum {
     ColorRed,   ///< The color of fire.
     ColorGreen, ///< The color of grass.
     ColorBlue,  ///< Not actually the color of water.
   };

   /**
    * Very important struct that does a lot of stuff.
- * Note that the asterisks are indented by one space to align to the first line.
+   * Note that the asterisks are indented by one space to align to the first
+   * line.
    */
   struct Position {
     int x{}, y{}; // Intitialize member variables!
   };

-// Use "typename" rather than "class" here template <typename T>
-void FooBar() {
+  // Use "typename" rather than "class" here template <typename T> void FooBar() {
-    const std::string some_string{ "prefer uniform initialization" };
+    const std::string some_string{"prefer uniform initialization"};

     int some_array[]{
         5,